How to Get and Set Up Internet in Your Apartment: Best Wi‑Fi Options

 If you can choose your internet type, you may have only a few options based on your location or the wiring in your apartment building.

-Cable is available in more than 97 percent of urban areas and offers fast download speeds and competitive rates, while fiber has less coverage.
+Cable is available in roughly 89 percent of the U.S. population and offers fast download speeds and competitive rates, while fiber has less coverage.
 Fiber’s pricing is usually lower than cable’s, especially considering the cost per Mbps.
 On the other hand, 5G home internet doesn’t require you to install or mount equipment, which simplifies the setup process.
 The main disadvantage is that you can only get whatever speeds happen to be available in your area.

 I use fiber internet because it’s the only option available at my apartment.
 Since my building was built in 2018, it came with the newer fiber-optic technology.
 It’s my first apartment that didn’t offer cable as an option.
 My current fiber internet provider doesn’t provide TV service, so I wasn’t thrilled about paying for a Roku immediately just to watch TV.
 In the past, however, I’ve had to find my local provider’s office building just to return my modem and router for a credit to my account.
 No matter which path you choose, there are pros and cons.